-Filtering joins filter rows from x
+Filtering joins filter rows from x based on the presence or absence

-of matches in y
+of matches in y:

 Usage